VegaDeftwing/opinionatedeng/opinionatedeng.md

 The OS itself actually tells the processor what speed it should be running at.
 In Windows, when you change your power plan to 'high performance' one of the major things it does is not allow the processor to run at a slower speed, and in Linux you can similarly control this using some cpu speed commands.
 We'll get to that later though.

 Finally it's worth note that on some systems, primarily high end desktops, you can actually run your processor outside of factor specifications by increasing the maximum clock rate of the processor.
 Doing this can lead to system stability issues and obviously leads to a higher power usage and heat output though.
 This process is known as 'overclocking'  as your taking the internal clock of the processor beyond it's rating.
-My Ryzen 1700 has actually been over clocked in order to get 3.8Ghz at all times on all of the cores.
+My CPU, a Ryzen 1700, has actually been over clocked in order to get 3.8Ghz at all times on all of the cores.

 ### Microcode